moshee/airlift/README.md

 [cli]: https://github.com/moshee/lift
 [osx]: https://github.com/moshee/AirliftOSX

-# airlift
+# airliftd

-`airlift` is the Airlift server.
+`airliftd` is the Airlift server.
 You drop the server on any dedicated, VPS, shared host, whatever, as long as it supports running a binary and gives you access to ports or frontend server reverse proxying.
 A client sends files to it and recieves nice URLs to share.
 The server itself also provides a web-based